 The food bank’s mission is to provide food to those in need with dignity, to utilize food surpluses, and to increase public awareness on issues of hunger in our community.
 As a distribution center, we save countless dollars for other food banks, nonprofits and charitable agencies by providing an efficient and centralized location for collecting and distributing food.

 Our food bank is a volunteer-based organization.
 We rely upon churches, individuals, businesses and service clubs in the community for the resources needed to sustain this ministry.

 What We Do

 The Puyallup Food Bank offers food and personal hygiene products (when available) that have been donated from local businesses, food drives and individuals.
 Food is also received through other non-profit organizations such as Emergency Food Network and Northwest Harvest.
 In addition, we serve as an outlet for government commodities.
 Food such as meats, eggs and bulk staples are purchased with donated funds.

 Every client/family receives enough food to feed each member in the household for at least three days or more, and may return after 30 days if the need persists.

 We serve our clients on an appointment basis.
 They call the food bank monitoring number for Puyallup, which is 253-848-5240, between the hours of 9:15am To 2:30pm on Monday, Tuesday, Wednesday, and Friday.

 The Amount We Serve

-The Puyallup Food Bank and Distribution Center’s warehouse distributed out 61% of the donated food in 2007 to 26 other local food banks and feeding sites.
+The Puyallup Food Bank and Distribution Center’s warehouse distributes 61% of the donated food to 32 other local food banks and feeding sites.

 We would also like to thank our special donors to our new building fund.